jxqu3/mathlore/readme.md

 Zoom in/out with Ctrl+MouseWheel

 # usage
-Clone this repo.
-If you only care about the math stuff, edit maths.go. there you have the function, the defaults, etc.
+~Clone this repo.
+If you only care about the math stuff, edit maths.go. there you have the function, the defaults, etc...~
-Run with `go run .`
+NEW: Download the latest binary in releases, and edit the script "func.tengo" to your liking!

 # screenshots
 ![Multiplication Animated GIF](anim.gif)